-Preschool and childcare center directors supervise and lead staffs, oversee daily activities, design curriculums, and prepare budgets.
-They are responsible for all aspects of their program.
+Preschool and childcare center directors supervise and lead staffs, design program plans, oversee daily activities, and prepare budgets.
+They are responsible for all aspects of their center's program.

 Preschool and childcare center directors typically do the following:

 Some preschools and childcare centers are independently owned and operated.
 In these facilities, directors must follow the instructions and guidelines of the owner.
-Sometimes, directors own the facilities, so they decide how to operate them.
+Sometimes, the directors are the owners, so they decide how to operate them.

 Other preschools and childcare centers are part of a national chain or franchise.
 The director of a chain or franchise also must ensure that the facility meets its parent organization's standards and regulations.

 In addition, some preschools and childcare centers, such as Head Start programs, receive state and federal funding.
 Directors of these schools and centers must ensure that their programs, staff, and facilities meet state and federal guidelines.
-For example, they must ensure that the staff meets the educational requirements set by the Department of Health and Human Services.
+For example, they must ensure that the staff and facility adhere to the requirements set by the Department of Health and Human Services.

-Preschool and childcare center directors held about 64,000 jobs in 2014.
-The industries that employed the most preschool and childcare center directors were as follows:
+Preschool and childcare center directors hold about 61,800 jobs.
+The largest employers of preschool and childcare center directors are as follows:

 Although preschool and childcare center directors work in schools and childcare centers, they spend most of their day in an office.
 They also visit classrooms to check on students, speak to preschool teachers or childcare workers, and meet with parents.